hnarayanan/deep-learning/learning.md

 I have made a conscious (and opinionated) choice to focus this learning pathway primarily around a programming language called Python.
-Python is easy for newcomers to pickup, and is excellent both for general purpose programming, as well as many specific domains including deep learning.
+Python is easy for newcomers to pickup, and is excellent both for general purpose programming as well as many specific domains including deep learning.

 If you're a newcomer to programming, you'll want to start from the